Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 There is another kind of language, which I will call "mostly purely functional".
 An example is Clojure: it tries really hard to be purely functional, but it has a handful of impure functions (e.g. for reading files).
-That means a typical Clojure program will have lots of pure functions, with a little smattering of impure functions here and there.
+That means a typical Clojure program will have lots of pure functions, with some impure functions here and there.

 Hold on a minute, if Haskell is a purely functional language, then *by definition* it cannot do any kind of I/O!
 But Haskell *can* do I/O, so why do I claim that